kaanlab/axigen-ru-tmpl/README.md

 * change title at line 40, 87, 105
 * change hostname at line 124
 * change copyright at line 148
 * change or remove piwik statistics script at line 159

+#### What you may want to change in ru.js:
+* change copyright at line 326

+#### What you may want to change in welcome.eml:
+* change e-mail address at line 27, 75
+* change phone number at line 26, 74

-See Wiki for configuration examples and using experience.
+##### See Wiki for configuration examples and using experience.